 1. Shri Vasavi Chatnis (Must-have)

 This is the first shop to your left as you enter from Sajjan Rao Circle – just after BR Bakery.
-If there is one shop you must eat at, we would call out this one.
+Oftentimes credited with being the first shop on this eat street in Bangalore, it started as a shop for snacks and condiments.
+Today it also serves the typical food that this thindi beedi is famous for.
 Serving unique South-Indian fare that’s difficult to come by elsewhere, this is a do-not-miss in caps.
 Their jalebis are also great.

-Akki Roti (rice rotis) – In winters, they add avarekai to akki rotis.
+- Akki Roti (rice rotis) – In winters, they add avarekai to akki rotis.
 Served with a curry (different everyday) which is as good as the roti.
-Ragi Roti Paddus / Paniyarams (these are available at various shops down the road also) – Mini masala idlis.
-Hot Jalebis You could also try – Chinese – Gobi / Paneer / Mushroom Munchurian, Noodles and Fried Rice and Roomali roti and subzi.

 2. Arya Vysya Refreshment (Must-have)